 In April 2017 Jayne came up with the brilliant idea of ‘The Acrobat Challenge’, a Facebook fundraising initiative towards medical treatment for young British trombonist Stephen Sykes.
 The idea was a global success receiving BBC television and radio news coverage and raised well over the target of £90,000 in less than one month.

-When not playing the trombone Jayne is an accomplished brass band conductor and is Musical Director of East London Brass.
+When not playing the trombone Jayne is a busy brass band conductor, trainer and adjudicator.
+She is Musical Director of East London Brass.

 Away from music she enjoys baking, going to the gym and spending time with her family.